Peizthan/repo-exercise/README.md

 # repo-exercise
-Using a repository exercise for Mea Frond End in Coursera
+Using a repository exercise for Meta Frond End in Coursera